Goubermouche/VFD/Documents/FunctionalSpecification.md

   <img src="https://github.com/Goubermouche/VFD/blob/e1c764e41c9e7348378be72898ad8fc2903b4d89/Media/Images/diagram1.png" />
 </p>

 The image contains a preview of what the main editor page might look like (note that this is currently the default layout of the application and that the application supports dynamically moving and reorganizing it's windows).
-The current layout displays a simple viewport window, which acts as a partent to a profiler (top) and scene window (bottom).
+The current layout displays a simple viewport window, which acts as a parent to a profiler (top) and scene window (bottom).
 Note that the viewport window contains a transformation gizmo.
-Since the user can manipulate the window layout at will they may create their own variations of the default setup; below you can see a simple layout containg the same layout with an additional viewport panel (note that the viewport panel on the right side is currently focused, hence why the gizmo is only visible on this side, also note that the sphere that is currently being rendered is displayed from different angles in both viewports, this showcases the multiple cameras these two viewports work with).
+Since the user can manipulate the window layout at will they may create their own variations of the default setup; below you can see a simple layout containing the same layout with an additional viewport panel (note that the viewport panel on the right side is currently focused, hence why the gizmo is only visible on this side, also note that the sphere that is currently being rendered is displayed from different angles in both viewports, this showcases the multiple cameras these two viewports work with).

 <p align="center">
   <img src="https://github.com/Goubermouche/VFD/blob/e1c764e41c9e7348378be72898ad8fc2903b4d89/Media/Images/diagram2.png" />